mlange-42/modo/README.md

 Modo supports cross-refs within the documentation of a project.
 Absolute as well as relative references are supported.
-Relative references follow Mojo's import syntax, with a leading dot denoting the current module, and further dots navigating upwards.
+Relative references follow Mojo🔥's import syntax, with a leading dot denoting the current module, and further dots navigating upwards.

 Some examples: